hugokernel/esphome-zmpt101b/README.md

 ### How to calibrate sensitivity

+First, your sensor need to be calibrated according to [Abdurraziq/ZMPT101B-arduino#steep](https://github.com/Abdurraziq/ZMPT101B-arduino#steep)

 The sensitivity value determines how the analog signal is converted into the real AC voltage.
 It depends on your specific ZMPT101B module, hardware, and ADC settings (e.g., attenuation, voltage reference).